arskov/kmp-design-patterns-playground/README.md

 ## Use the shared library or the framework

-- The [XCode CLI C++ (KMP Shared Library)](https://github.com/arskov/kmp-cpp) project contains the sample code which uses a shared library built from this KMP library in the smaple CLI C++ executable.
+- The [XCode CLI C++ (KMP Shared Library)](https://github.com/arskov/kmp-cpp) project contains sample code that uses a shared library built from this KMP library in the smaple CLI C++ executable.
-- (TODO) The XCode CLI Swift (KMP Appple Framework)
+- The [XCode CLI Swift (KMP Appple Framework)](https://github.com/arskov/kmp-swift) project contains sample code that uses an XCFramework built by this project

 ## [TBD] Mobile Configuration